openhab/openhab-addons/addons/binding/org.openhab.binding.squeezebox/README.md

 | notificationSoundVolume | Dimmer    | Volume for playing notifications                                                       |
 | favoritesPlay           | String    | ID of Favorite to play (as available in server's favoritesList channel)                |

+## Playing Favorites

+Using the **favoritesPlay** channel, you can play a favorite from the *Favorites* list on the Logitech Media Server (LMS).
+The favorites from the LMS will be populated into the state options of the **favoritesPlay** channel.
+The Selection widget in HABpanel can be used to present the favorites as a choice list.
+Selecting from that choice list will play the favorite on the SqueezeBox player.
+Currently, only favorites from the root level of the LMS favorites list are exposed on the **favoritesPlay** channel.

 ## Notifications

 ### How To Set Up